 Arrays & Drives shows details of each array and the drives in use and available.
-Click Show Drives and then click an array in the picture to see details of the array.
+Click Show Arrays and then click an array in the picture to see details of the array.
 Click Show Drives and then click a drive to see details of that drive.

-■ Components shows the operating information about the power supplies, RAID controllers, cooling modules, and cache backup batteries.
+• Components shows the operating information about the power supplies, RAID controllers, cooling modules, and cache backup batteries.
 You click the component to view its details.

-■ Fibre Channel shows information about each RAID controller and the type of fibre channel connection in use.
+• Fibre Channel shows information about each RAID controller and the type of fibre channel connection in use.
+Topology and Speed show the actual operating setting and the configured setting (configured is in parentheses).

-Note: The World Wide Name is not the same as the World Wide Port Name (WWPN) used for LUN masking.
-See "Masking Drives on Multiple Host Systems (LUN Masking)" on page 21 for information about LUN masking and WWPN.
+Note: On Xserve RAID systems, the World Wide Node Name (WWNN) and the World Wide Port Name (WWPN) are the same for each controller.
+The World Wide Name field shows both the WWNN and the WWPN.
+The Xserve RAID WWPN (shown in RAID Admin) identifies the target device and is not for use in LUN Masking.
+See "Masking RAID Volumes on Multiple Host Systems (LUN Masking)" on page 39 for information about LUN masking and WWPN.